numerique-gouv/ami-notifications-api/CONTRIBUTING.md

-- at the end of the connection, if successful, the user will be redirected to the test service provider (on the backend) with the FC auth code, which it'll use to get the user auth token, which in turn will allow retrieving the user information from FC, which will finally be stored on the session in the backend, making it available to query from the mobile app using the `/api/v1/userinfo` endpoint.
+- at the end of the connection, if successful, the user will be redirected to the test service provider (on the backend) with the FC auth code, which it'll use to get the user auth token, which in turn will allow retrieving the user information from FC, which will finally be stored on the session in the backend.

+### NONCE for FranceConnect

+The NONCE used for FranceConnect will be built this way:
+- get a uuid4 (for randomness and high confidence of uniqueness)
+- concatenate it with the curent timestamp (for sequentiality)
+- base64 encode it

 ### Creating a PR with access to the FC service